 CAUTION!
 Always make sure the up/down switch moves to the neutral or "off" position when released to ensure that the saw head stops moving.
 Failure to do so may result in machine damage.

-CAUTION!
-DO NOT try to force the carriage above the 35" (88 cm) mark or below the 1" (2.54 cm) mark.
+DO NOT force the carriage above the 35" (88 cm) mark or below the 1" (2.54 cm) mark.
 Damage to the up/down system may result.

 4.4 Blade Guide Arm Operation